 The Guide sets out the overlap between safeguarding and domestic abuse and the approaches and legal frameworks for domestic abuse that can be used in the safeguarding context.

-Domestic Abuse Bill to help tackle domestic abuse.
+The Government published the Domestic Abuse Bill to help tackle domestic abuse.
 The bill will introduce the first ever statutory government definition of domestic abuse to specifically include economic abuse and controlling and manipulative non-physical abuse - this will enable everyone, including victims themselves, to understand what constitutes abuse and will encourage more victims to come forward.

 (Research in Practice for Adults)